 Why Live in East Las Vegas

-East Las Vegas, one of the city's oldest neighborhoods, is situated just east of the city center, providing residents with a convenient commute to The Strip and downtown.
-The area is known for its bilingual signs and a variety of home styles, including townhouses, single-family homes, ranch styles, cottages, and New Traditionals.
-Homes often feature low-maintenance yards, open floor plans, tile floors, garages, and off-street parking.
-Villa Borega, a 55 and older community, offers manufactured homes.
-Residents can enjoy numerous recreational activities at the 68-acre Gary Reese Freedom Park, which includes swimming, skating, baseball, volleyball, and disc golfing.
-The East Las Vegas Community Center serves as a social hub, offering dance classes and card games, while East Las Vegas Family Park and Douglas A. Selby Park provide additional sports facilities and dog runs.
-The neighborhood hosts several annual events at the community center, such as the Caribbean Heritage Festival and the Rebfest Arts & Music Festival, each featuring live music, dance, food vendors, and children's activities.
-Dining options include popular Mexican cantinas like La Choza #1 and La Mojarra Loca, with grocery stores such as Mariana’s Supermarkets and Smith’s nearby.
-Charleston Commons Shopping Center offers retailers like Walmart and Ross.
-The Regional Transportation Commission bus system has multiple stops in the area, and Harry Reid International Airport is about 9 miles away.
+East Las Vegas, one of Sin City's oldest neighborhoods, is located just east of Downtown and Fremont Street.
+The area is known for its variety of home styles, including townhouses, ranch styles, cottages and New Traditionals.
+Homes often feature low-maintenance yards, open floor plans, tile floors, garages and off-street parking.
+Villa Borega, a 55-and-older community, offers manufactured homes.
+Residents can enjoy numerous recreational activities at the 68-acre Gary Reese Freedom Park, which features amenities such as swimming, skating, baseball, volleyball and disc golf.
+The East Las Vegas Community Center serves as a social hub, offering dance classes and card games.
+Several annual events are held at the community center, including the Caribbean Heritage Festival and the Rebfest Arts & Music Festival, each featuring live music, dance, food vendors and children's activities.
+The East Las Vegas Family Park and Douglas A. Selby Park provide additional sports facilities and dog running areas.
+Dining options include popular Mexican cantinas like La Choza #1 and La Mojarra Loca.
+Grocery stores include Mariana’s Supermarkets and Smith’s nearby.
+Charleston Commons Shopping Center features big-box retailers like Walmart and Ross.
+The Regional Transportation Commission bus system has multiple stops in the area, and Harry Reid International Airport is about 9 miles south.

 Frequently Asked Questions